geracia2/Space_Invaders/README.md

 Some assets were created by me and others were sourced from the following: https://craftpix.net/#%20Space_Invaders

+# Known Bugs
+- if pressing Space and or W, A; player breaks safe margin

 # Approach
 I wanted to combine my **_current knowledge_** as well as learn the following new things:
 - canvas